 Strategy: If every brand and all industry products look the same, consider a different direction to make your brand and products stand out.

 Mailchimp rebrand – The design is in the details

-We tend to notice big redesigns and rebranding disasters, but sometimes small tweaks and restraint are more effective.
+We tend to notice big redesigns and rebranding disasters, but sometimes small tweaks and restraints are more effective.
 Taking stock of what’s there, optimizing it, and then distilling it is often a better strategy than a complete overhaul.

 Mailchimp is a web-based email marketing service used by millions of people and businesses worldwide.
 MailChimp subtly evolved its branding, as you can see above.

 Designer Jessica Hische covered every little change in her post about the redesign.

 They just wanted a facelift—one of those classy facelifts that make your friends ask you if you’ve been sleeping better lately or lost some weight because you look like a more vivacious version of yourself and not like a different person.

 Those in the know did not miss the subtle evolution.
 Leading design website Brand New raved that it was “[A] Fantastic evolution that maintains the character of the original with enhanced performance,” and Design Taxi called it a “subtle but refreshing makeover.”